 - ✓ The zero point checking must have been performed successfully. - Add the relevant disinfectant to the mains water in the glass beaker (see section 8.2.3, p.
-35). - Stir the sensor steadily round in the glass beaker for five minutes. - Monitor the measuring value throughout this time.
+37). - Stir the sensor steadily round in the glass beaker for five minutes. - ▶ Monitor the measured value throughout this time.

-If the measuring value increases, the sensor can provisionally be regarded as OK.
+If the measured value increases, the sensor can provisionally be regarded as OK.

-If the measuring value does not change:
+If the measured value does not change:

-- Perform maintenance on the sensor (see section 7, p.
+- ▶ Perform maintenance on the sensor (see section 7, p.
 25) and repeat the signal test. - → This completes the signal test.
 The sensor can be put back into use.